Skip to main content

 }

 The user object is visible to the agent as context.
-The email field is required when providing user details.
+Both id and email are required.

 Processing Files